Course Registration and Enrollment

 Any person wishing to enroll for courses taught by the College must register during the scheduled registration periods using my.tmcc.edu.
 Each semester, the College publishes a class schedule with detailed information on courses offerings, registration procedures and dates, and add/drop periods.
 Registration periods are assigned to students based on the number of completed credits.

 Students may add classes through my.tmcc.edu during the published registration periods.
 After the registration period, students may continue to add classes until the 100% refund period, but instructor permission may be required.
-After the 100% refund period and until the 50% refund period, a student must have instructor permission to enroll.
-Registration after the 50% refund period requires approval of the academic dean.
+After the 100% refund period and until the 50% refund period, a student must have instructor and department chair or coordinator permission to enroll.
+Registration after the 50% refund period requires approval of the department chair or coordinator and the academic dean.

 Students who add classes or register late become immediately responsible for these class fees.
 Refunds are based on the times the class has met and not student attendance.
 See the Refund Policy for more information.
 It is important for students to verify the accuracy of their enrollment schedules and fees any time a change is made.